 Ingredients

-- 5 tbsp. natural chunky peanut butter
+- 5 tablespoons chunky peanut butter

-- 6 tbsp. hemp seeds (shelled)
+- 6 tablespoons hemp seeds, shelled

-- ½ cup unrefined coconut oil
+- ½ cup unrefined coconut oil , at room temperature

-- 2 tbsp. heavy cream
+- 2 tablespoons heavy cream

-- 1 tsp. vanilla extract
+- 1 teaspoon vanilla extract

-- 2 tbsp.
-Stevia
+- 2 tablespoon Stevia in the raw

 Instructions

 - Roll into balls.
-You should be able to make about 12 balls total
+You should be able to make about 12 balls total.

 - Place balls on parchment paper on a baking tray.